HappyPathway/terraform-prompt-template/README.md

 ## Overview

 This module provides an interface between Terraform and Google's Gemini API for generating project documentation and templates.
-It leverages the external data source to execute a Python script (`gemini_generator.py`) that uses Gemini's generative AI capabilities through a structured Pydantic AI agent implementation.
+It leverages a Python script (`gemini_generator.py`) that uses Gemini's generative AI capabilities through a structured Pydantic AI agent implementation.
+The module writes both JSON and Markdown outputs directly to files for improved reliability and idempotency.

 ## Features